djangraw/PsychoPyParadigms/README.md

 * AudioInterspersedQuestions: play sound file and periodically stop to ask questions.
 * AudtitorySartTask: Implement an audio version of the SART (sustained attention response task) described in Seli 2011 (doi:10.1037/a0025111)
 * BopItTask: Audio-behavior association task based on the game BopIt.
+* ColorVigilanceTask: Simple visual vigilance task where a central fixation dot changes color at random intervals.
 * FlankerTask: Implement the Erikson Flanker Task described in Eichele 2008 (doi: 10.1073/pnas.0708965105)
 * FourLetterTask: Implement a visuospatial working memory task described in Mason et al., Science 2007 (doi: 10.1126/science.1131295)
 * LearnNonsenseWords: Play pairs of nonsense words, then display one and the subject must recall the other (multiple-choice questions)